psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 - came down from Scotland
 - got a job as a servant, apprenticed(?), befriended his master
 - became a merchant, but some bad investment, and was bankrupted;
-- BUT, tried to salvage somehting..
+- BUT, tried to salvage something..
 - took various jobs (lottery runner, electoral fixer, even standing (unsuccessfully) for MP (or was that also part of a fix), then joinednaval office)
 - after some time, saw an opportunity to make his own income from the sea;
-- implicatoon of smugglingl; but also information; at that time, navy office info was poor so he implied people who worked for him he was providing better information;
+- implication of smugglingl; but also information; at that time, navy office info was poor so he implied people who worked for him he was providing better information;
 - as well as liquor and lace, he also egan to trade in information
 - one day, his boat runner unavailable;
 - up in London, wife dropped off papers, went back down to Portsmouth;